 Sarajevo has a couple of markets where you can buy homemade products and fresh fruits and vegetables.
-We visited one and bought a lot of vegetables from the garden of local ladies, for a good price.
+We visited one and for a good price we bought a lot of vegetables from gardens of local ladies.
 Even if you don’t buy anything you can walk around and feel the atmosphere and experience the local culture.

 Head up to Trebevic with a cable car and see the abandoned bobsled track

-The cable car was ruined during the war and after 26 years it is again operational.
-One way ticket will cost you 15 BAM (7,6€;8,3$), for a return you will pay 20 BAM (10,2€;11,1$).
+The cable car was ruined during the war and after 26 years it is finally working again.
+While we were visiting the tickets cost 15 BAM (7,6€;8,3$), return ticket was 20 BAM (10,2€;11,1$).
 When you will arrive at the top of Trebevic, you will be able to enjoy the beautiful view of Sarajevo.

 One of the best parts of traveling and the best way to immerse yourself in the local culture is by spending time with locals.
 And I think that it’s the people that make a place unique.
-And I promise you, you will meet one of the most welcoming, sociable, helpful and good people in Bosnia and Herzegovina, it’s not hard to find friends here.
+And I promise you, you will meet one of the most welcoming, sociable, helpful and good people – it is not hard to make friends in Bosnia and Herzegovina.

-We had an amazing evening spend with locals and fellow travelers in our hostel, we forgot about the time, it was soon after midnight.
+We had an amazing evening spend with locals and fellow travelers in our hostel.

 Overall, Sarajevo is a fascinating and welcoming city with a rich cultural heritage and stunning natural beauty.
 With a bit of planning, you can have a wonderful travel experience in this unique destination.